Storm, WNBA looking into domestic-abuse allegations against All-Star forward Natasha Howard

-Domestic-abuse allegations against Storm All-Star forward Natasha Howard surfaced from Howard’s wife Jacqueline on Saturday morning.
+Domestic-abuse allegations against Storm All-Star forward Natasha Howard were made by Howard’s wife, Jacqueline Howard, via Twitter Saturday morning.

 Seattle Storm co-owner Lisa Brummel and CEO & GM Alisha Valavanis issued a joint statement Saturday afternoon concerning the allegations against Natasha Howard, who has not been suspended from the team.